Water-holding frog: Predation and threats

 Predators of the water-holding frog includes snakes, birds and monitor lizards.
 Other threats to this species include climate change and habitat loss through land clearing and the associated salinity, but the extent of which is yet to be determined.

 The species was assessed in 2020 for the IUCN Red List of Threatened Species and has been listed as least concern as they have stable and widespread populations.

 Human interaction

-Indigenous Australians would utilize the frog's ability to store water.
+Indigenous Australians would use the frog's ability to store water.
 When slightly squeezed the frog releases its stored water from its skin pockets and bladder.
 This water is safe to be consumed and Indigenous Australians would dig the frogs from their burrows and then drink the fresh water they released.
 The frog is then released with no direct harm caused to the amphibian.
 However, during dry seasons, the loss of water reserves will lessen their chances of survival and they may die.